OCSYT/BracketEngine2/README.md

 Ensure you have [Visual C++ Redistributable Packages for Visual Studio 2013](https://www.microsoft.com/en-gb/download/details.aspx?id=40784) installed.
 Ensure you have [.NET 9.0 SDK](https://dotnet.microsoft.com/en-us/download) installed.

+Linux:
+- Ensure Wine is installed
+- Ensure Wine64 is added to path

 ### Visual Studio 2022
 1. Clone the repository.
 2. Open the `.sln` file with **Visual Studio 2022**.